 Cost Control

 Effective management of accounts payable can also help medical offices control costs.
 By managing accounts payable efficiently, a medical office can ensure that it only pays for the goods and services it needs.
+Standardised bookkeeping in the medical office improves variance analysis and identifies contract leakage.

 It can also help to identify opportunities for cost savings, such as negotiating better payment terms with suppliers or identifying areas where costs can be reduced.
 If accounts payable are not managed effectively, it can lead to cost overruns.